ShifanZhu/DEIO/README.md

 ## Acknowledgement
 * This work is based on [DPVO](https://github.com/princeton-vl/DPVO), [DEVO](https://github.com/tum-vision/DEVO), [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM), [DBA-Fusion](https://github.com/GREAT-WHU/DBA-Fusion), and [GTSAM](https://github.com/borglab/gtsam)
-* If you find this work is helpful in your research, a simple star or citation of our works should be the best affirmation for us. :blush:
+* If you find this work helpful in your research, a simple star or citation of our work should be the best affirmation for us. :blush:

 ~~~
 @inproceedings{GWPHKU:DEIO,
-    title={DEIO: Deep Event Inertial Odometry},
+  title={Deio: Deep event inertial odometry},
   author={Guan, Weipeng and Lin, Fuling and Chen, Peiyu and Lu, Peng},
-    booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={4606--4615},
   year={2025}
 }
 ~~~